DenverDev7474/StarWarsStoryAi/README.md

 ## Thank you for your consideration!
 Let me know if you have any questions or feedback.
 I look forward to hearing from you!

+## Updates and Improvements
+• 05/23/2023: Fixed and updated Redux to persist and clear generator story